webpro-nl/knip/packages/docs/src/content/docs/explanations/entry-files.md

 ### execa

-If the `execa` dependnecy is imported in source code, Knip considers the contents of `$` template tags to be scripts:
+If the `execa` dependency is imported in source code, Knip considers the contents of `$` template tags to be scripts:

 ```ts